diyar-soken/diyar-soken/README.md

 I'm Diyar Soken - I'm a student and developer based in Italy, Pisa.

 CEO of [Ezar Network](https://github.com/ezarmc).
-In the free time I try to improve my actually knowledge in Java,C++,HTML,CSS.
+In the free time I try to improve my actual knowledge in Java,C++,HTML,CSS.

 If you want to get in touch with me